bgrande/pwgenerator-extension/README.md

 Issues
 =======
-2) standard options are incomplete
+1) standard options are incomplete
-4) make escape work to close overlay field if not needed
+2) make escape work to close overlay field if not needed
+3) if extension gets deactivated or deleted the overlays should be removed from every page

 Todo
 ======
-2) use option servicename within content script
+1) use option servicename within content script
-3) find a better way to get/recognize the service/loginname
+2) find a better way to get/recognize the service/loginname
-4) use extension icon to activate generator overlay on input field
+3) use extension icon to activate generator overlay on input field